thesecretlab/diary/Steps.md

 1. Rename DYViewController to DYNoteViewController.
 	-File Name, Interface/Implementation name and #import name in file.
 2. Add a text view.
 Make it fill the screen.
+Add constraints so that its top, bottom, left and right are pinned to the edges of the view.

 ## 01-ViewControllers